easonluo727/NGS-Guide/02_file_format.md

 A `fa.fai` file is like the catalog.
 Each chromosome is a chapter, and the `.fa.fai` file helps software quickly jump to where each chromosome sequence starts inside the FASTA file.

-A simplified FASTA file might look like:
+A simplified `.fa.fai` file might look like:
 | Sequence | Length | Offset |
 |---|---:|---:|
 | chr1 | 248956422 | 6 |